jeffvance/kube_vol_provisioning/README.md

 ```

 ##Addendum
+To help automate the creation of a new RHGS volume and of the various YAML files, a script named *newvol.sh* is provided.

 The *newvol.sh* script performs the following:

 * optionally creates a new gluster volume if the supplied volume does not exist